datastaxdevs/workshop-battlestax/README_step02.md

 We use a simple async function to do this. `faker.helpers.replaceSymbols("????")` will create a sample game id for the path, and some user data in the body.
 As successful test run will return a `200`.

-✔️  _TEST 2_ : Our function must not beable to create a game document with a valid game id
+✔️  _TEST 2_ : Our function must not be able to create a game document with a valid game id
 ```javascript
 it("shouldn't create a game document without a game id", async () => {
   const response = await insertGame.handler({ path: "insertGame" });